 Does renewing your mind ever seem like an impossible task?
 For me personally, changing the way my mind thinks and processes information seems like a daunting task.
 But there is hope!
 (Thank goodness – right?)
-When the Bible discusses the idea of renewing your mind, it places most of the emphasis on us.
+When the Bible discusses the concept of renewing your mind, it places much of the emphasis on us.
 We have to be the ones to make the choice to think differently, but that doesn’t mean God left us empty-handed.
 In fact, He never calls us to do something He hasn’t already equipped us to do.

 Imagine you are wearing a tool belt…

 *This post contains affiliate links.
 Click here to read my full disclosure policy.

 Here are three tools you will find in that belt to help you in your task of renewing your mind:

 You, however, continue in the things you have learned and become convinced of, knowing from whom you have learned them, and that from childhood you have known the sacred writings which are able to give you the wisdom that leads to salvation through faith which is in Christ Jesus.
 All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness; so that the man of God may be adequate, equipped for every good work. – 2 Timothy 3:14-17

 God’s Word teaches us about Jesus, that He is indeed the promised Messiah.
 It also teaches us, rebukes us, corrects us, trains us, and equips us.
 Needless to say, it is single-handedly one of the most amazing tools we have as believers in teaching us the truth about who God is, what He has done for us, and how we should live as His children.